Garðar Jóhannsson

-Garðar Jóhannsson (born 1 April 1980 in Garðabær) is a retired Icelandic football striker.
+Garðar Jóhannsson (born 1 April 1980) is an Icelandic former professional footballer who played as a forward.

 Career

-Fredrikstad bought Garðar for 2 million NOK in August 2006, only a month after he was bought for 100.000 NOK by an Icelandic club.
+Garðar was born in Garðabær.
+Fredrikstad bought him for 2 million NOK in August 2006, only a month after he was bought for 100.000 NOK by an Icelandic club.
 Because Garðar had played for KR Reykjavík and Valur after 1 July 2006, he had to wait almost one year before he could play matches for Fredrikstad.

 Garðar made his debut in Tippeligaen against Vålerenga on 26 May 2007, where he scored the only goal of the match.
 He scored 18 goals in 58 matches for Fredrikstad.
 On 22 January 2010, he joined 2.
 Bundesliga club Hansa Rostock.

 Garðar later played for Strømsgodset, where he played six matches and scored one goal in the 2010 season.